convissor/login-security-solution/readme.txt

 * Remove loophole:  slow down successful logins as well (for non-verified IP addresses).
 Keeps attackers from using timeouts to skip our delayed responses to failed login attempts.
+* Reduce false positives for breach notifications and password resets:
+    - Add user's current IP to their verified IP list whenever they save their profile page, not just when they change their password.
 * Add pt_BR translation.
 Thanks to Valdir Trombini.
 * Put plugin version number in admin noficiation emails.